MeherajUlMahmmud/MavenRepoDownloader/README.md

 The Maven Repository Downloader is a Flask REST API to automate retrieval of artifacts from Maven repositories.

+This server is intended to be used as a proxy server for oragnaizations that do not want to expose their development environment to the internet.
+It can also be used to cache artifacts from Maven repositories to reduce the load on the Maven repository servers.

 ## Features

 -   Dynamic handling of Maven repository URLs.